-Sprint Spark tri-band LTE network technology announced, will be supported on four upcoming phonesAlex Wagner - Deputy Managing Editor, News Desk
+Sprint Spark tri-band LTE network technology announced, will be supported on four upcoming phonesAlex Wagner - Editorial Director of News and Content

 Hot on the heels of the news that Sprint's 4G LTE network is now live in 45 new markets across the country, the carrier today made another, even bigger LTE announcement.
 Sprint Spark is the name of the new network technology that Sprint describes as "enhanced LTE."
 Spark takes advantage of three different bands of LTE spectrum — 800MHz, 1.9GHz and 2.5GHz — in order to offer faster speeds and increased capacity to devices that support the technology.

 Speaking of devices that support Spark, Sprint has also named the first batch of smartphones that will be able to take advantage of its tri-band tech.
 The LG G2 and Samsung Galaxy Mega will both arrive on Sprint shelves on Friday, Nov.
 8, for $199.99 with a two-year contract.
 The G2 and Galaxy Mega will also be available through Sprint's One Up program for $22.92 per month and $19.52 per month, respectively.
 Also launching at Sprint on Nov.
 8 is the Samsung Galaxy S 4 mini, which will be priced at $99.99 with a two-year contract and $50 mail-in rebate, or $16.67 per month through Sprint One Up.